futuregrid/deprecated-teefaa/doc/source/usersguide.rst

 boot with a customized netboot image, then install Ubuntu-12.10, and then reboot.
 It will take about 10 to 15 minutes to finish the installation.
-Once the nodes are ready, they will show up on our FG dispather queue which is installed on the node i132 on india.
+Once the nodes are ready, they will show up on our FG dispatcher queue which is installed on the node i132 on india.
 You can check the status of your activities as follows::

  qstat @i132